BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Results and Discussion

-\textit{Phonetic} rule based SC takes a Bengali phonetic rule based hard coded approach \citep{rel12}, where a hybrid of Soundex \citep{rel7} and Metaphone \citep{rel8} algorithm has been used for spell checking. \textit{Clustering} based SC on the other hand follows some predefined rules on word cluster formation, distance measure and correct word suggestion \citep{rel9}.
+\textit{Phonetic} rule based SC takes a Bangla phonetic rule based hard coded approach \citep{rel12}, where a hybrid of Soundex \citep{rel7} and Metaphone \citep{rel8} algorithm has been used. \textit{Clustering} based SC on the other hand follows some predefined rules on word cluster formation, distance measurement and correct word suggestion \citep{rel9}.
 Since these two SCs are not learning based, fine tuning is not applicable for them.
 They do not take misspelled word context into consideration while correcting that word.
-As a result, their performance is poor especially in Bengali real error dataset (see Table \ref{tab:Existing}).
-Our proposed hybrid pretrained \textit{BSpell} outperforms these Bengali SCs by a wide margin.
+As a result, their performance is poor especially in Bangla real error dataset (see Table \ref{tab:Existing}). \textit{BSpell} outperforms these Bangla SCs by a wide margin.